BamiseOmolaso/Amdari-Project-1-Cohort-Analysis/README.md

-# Amdari Project 1: Cohort Analysis
+# Amdari Project 1: Cohort Analysis and Customer Segmentation using Kmeans

 This repository contains the implementation of a **Cohort Analysis and Customer Segmentation** project for an e-commerce company.
 The project focuses on understanding customer behavior, retention patterns, and segmentation using clustering techniques.